khutchins/Naive-Raytracer/readme.md

 ## License

-This is licensed under the MIT license.
+This is licensed under the BSD license.